-The information in this "additional guide" (Guide) forms part of the Product Disclosure Statement (PDS) for Equip Corporate.
+The information in this "additional guide" (Guide) forms part of the Product Disclosure Statement (PDS) for Equip Super Corporate.
 The final authority on any issue relating to Equip Super is the Trust Deed governing Equip Super, any applicable Participation Agreement and the relevant insurance policy.

-This Guide is issued by the Trustee and contains a summary only.
-It is for general information and has been prepared without taking into account your personal objectives, financial situation or needs.
+This Guide is issued by the Trustee and includes additional information relating to the product.
+It has been prepared without taking into account your personal objectives, financial situation or needs.
 You should consider whether this information is appropriate to your personal circumstances before acting on it and, if necessary, you should also seek professional financial advice.
 Where tax information is included you should consider obtaining personal taxation advice.
 This Guide was up to date at the time when it was prepared.
 Some information in this Guide is subject to change from time to time.
-If a change does not adversely affect you, the updated information will be available on our website equipsuper.com.au.
+If a change is not materially adverse, the updated information will be available on our website equipsuper.com.au.
 A copy of any updated information can be requested free of charge by calling our Helpline on 1800 682 626.
 You should also refer to the relevant target market determination (TMD) for this product, available